Learn how we are mitigating COVID-19 risk at the lodge

 - Be changed as soon as possible if damp or dirty.

-In the event that a guest arrives without an appropriate face mask, Island Lake will have masks available for purchase.
+In the event that a guest arrives without an appropriate face mask, Island Lake will have non-medical face masks available for purchase.

 - No in room housekeeping services will be provided during your stay.
 Additional towels and amenities are available on request and staff can arrange a contactless delivery.